About

 I had always wanted to be a writer, a novelist, but life got in the way, and I wound up scribbling poetry in spare moments between childcare, work, and school.
 I became a poet, but my poems always had a story somewhere in them.
 The narrative impulse dies hard.

 I enjoy knitting lace shawls, spinning alpaca and wool, weaving tapestries, and gardening with herbs and native plants when I’m not writing, always my first love.
 I am president of the Border Crimes chapter of Sisters in Crime,a founding board member of The Writers Place and the Latino Writers Collective, and a member of Wordcraft Circle of Native American Writers and Storytellers, Kansas City Cherokee Community, and International Thriller Writers.
-I live in Kansas City, Missouri, with my husband Ben, a Plott hound named Dyson, Mrs. Miniver, a domineering cat, and about a million books.
+I live in Kansas City, Missouri, with my husband Ben, a Plott hound named Dyson, and about a million books.

 Awards/Residencies